 Kronborg is a major castle and stronghold located in Helsingør (Elsinore) north off Copenhagen.
-Kronborg is one of the most important Renaissance castles in Northern Europe.
+It is one of the most important Renaissance castles in Northern Europe.
 Thus, back in 2000 Kronborg castle was declared as a World Heritage Site and added to the UNESCO list.
+The castle is located on a spit system in the northern part of the Oresund Strait where the strait is most narrow.

 Read also: Famous Castles in Germany and Poland